utk-cs340-fall25/students/afink12.md

 # Familiar Domains
 I am familair in:
-i.
-C++
+1. C++
-ii.
-Assembly
+2. Assembly
-iii.
-Godot
+3. Godot
-iv. little bit of Java and Python in highschool
+4. little bit of Java and Python in highschool